 Dear Ready to Understand My Boy’s Loud Erratic Stomach,

 - Withhold food for up to 24 hours.
 This will give your dog’s body time to remove whatever is causing the issue.
-Make sure your pooch has plenty of opportunities to go potty outside, and you may want to bring some extra poop bags on your walk, just in case.
+Make sure your pooch has plenty of opportunities to go potty outside, and bring some extra poop bags on your walk, just in case.

 - If you suspect the gurgling is because your dog is hungry, try giving them a bland serving of poultry or fish and white rice with no added spices, seasoning, oils, or other ingredients.
 Some dog owners also use banana baby food.